Data and Analytics Customer Experience CRO / Experimentation

 Paul Austin Mar 16, 2026 10:28:42 AM 4 min read

-Most enterprise digital teams are not short of data.
+Enterprise digital teams are not short of data.
 They have analytics platforms.
 They have dashboards.
 They have weekly reports, monthly reviews, and quarterly performance summaries.
 They have heatmaps and session recordings and conversion funnels and attribution models of varying sophistication.

 What they often don't have is a reliable, consistent process that runs from data to decision.